 What causes gout?

-- having high blood pressure or diabetes
+- obesity, high blood pressure and/or diabetes

-- having close relatives with gout (gout often runs in families)
+- having a close relative with gout

-- drinking too much beer or spirits – these types of alcoholic drinks contain relatively high levels of purines
+- drinking too much beer or spirits

-Read more about the possible causes of, and risk factors for, gout.
+Read more about the causes of gout.

 Read more about treating gout.

 Sometimes gout can lead to further problems, particularly if it's left untreated.